Two CLTs for Sparse Random Matrices: Introduction

 while for \(np_n \ll \log{n},\) the largest eigenvalues are of order greater than \(\sqrt{\log{n}}:\)

-Alt et al.~[\ref{altetal}] complemented these two regimes by analyzing \(np_n \approx c\log{n},\) and showing the transition from (\ref{big}) to (\ref{small}) occurs at \(c=\frac{1}{\log{(4/e)}}:\) this threshold has also been discovered through a different approach by Tikhomirov and Youssef~[\ref{tikhomirovyoussef}].
+Alt et al.~\cite{altetal} complemented these two regimes by analyzing \(np_n \approx c\log{n},\) and showing the transition from (\ref{big}) to (\ref{small}) occurs at \(c=\frac{1}{\log{(4/e)}}:\) this threshold has also been discovered through a different approach by Tikhomirov and Youssef~\cite{tikhomirovyoussef}.

-Fluctuations of the largest eigenvalues in more general settings than \(p_n=p\) covered by Furedi and Komlos have been obtained as well.
-Erdos et al.~[\ref{erdosetal}] extended their CLT when \(p_n \gg n^{-1/3},\) under the natural normalization suggested by (\ref{e1}):
+Fluctuations of the largest eigenvalues in more general settings than \(p_n=p\) (covered by Füredi and Komlós) have been obtained as well.
+Erdös et al.~\cite{erdosetal} extended (\ref{e1}) when \(p_n \geq n^{-1}(\log{n})^{6+c}\) for some \(c>0\) under the normalization suggested by it:

 It must be mentioned that despite the similarity between (\ref{e1}) and (\ref{e2}), they are justified through fundamentally different means.
-On the one hand, two stages render (\ref{e1}): finding the centering by the method of moments (i.e., computing \(\mathbb{E}[tr(A^{2m})]\) for \(m \in \mathbb{N},\) and eventually letting \(m \to \infty\)), and obtaining the fluctuations, based on two observations: \(\lambda_1(A)\) is much larger than all the other eigenvalues of \(A,\) and \(v_n=[1 1 ...
-1]^T \in \mathbb{R}^n\) is roughly an eigenvector of \(A\) with \(Av_n \approx \lambda_1(A)v_n.\) On the other hand, local laws (i.e., approximations of the Stieltjes transform at small scales) produce (\ref{e2}): after centering the entries of \(A\) and normalizing them, the authors of [\ref{erdosetal}] prove both the edge eigenvalues of the new matrix \(H\) and its bulk spectrum behave like their counterparts in a Gaussian orthogonal ensemble.
-This together with Cauchy interlacing inequalities and the eigenvectors of \(H\) being delocalized provide the behavior of \(\lambda_1(A)\) as well as of \(\lambda_2(A).\) Other uses of local laws led to the discovery of a transition for \(\lambda_2(A)\) at \(p_n \propto n^{-2/3}:\) Huang et al.~[\ref{huangetal}] showed for \(n^{-7/9} \ll p_n \ll n^{-2/3}\) its behavior is asymptotically normal:
+On the one hand, two stages render (\ref{e1}): finding the centering by the method of moments (i.e., computing first-order approximations of \(\mathbb{E}[tr(A^{2m})]\) for large \(m \in \mathbb{N}\)), and obtaining the fluctuations via two observations: \(\lambda_1(A)\) is much larger than all the other eigenvalues of \(A,\) and \(v_n=[1 1 ...
+1]^T \in \mathbb{R}^n\) is roughly a leading eigenvector of \(A,\) \(Av_n \approx \lambda_1(A)v_n.\) On the other hand, local laws (i.e., approximations of the Stieltjes transform at complex values with imaginary parts positive and decaying at rates depending on \(n\)) produce (\ref{e2}): after centering the entries of \(A\) and normalizing them, the authors of \cite{erdosetal} prove both the edge eigenvalues of the new matrix \(H\) and its bulk spectrum behave like their counterparts in a Gaussian orthogonal ensemble.
+This together with Cauchy interlacing inequalities and the eigenvectors of \(H\) being delocalized provide the behavior of both \(\lambda_1(A)\) and \(\lambda_2(A).\) Furthermore, other uses of local laws led to the discovery of a transition at \(p_n \propto n^{-2/3}:\) Huang et al.~\cite{huangetal} showed that for \(n^{-7/9} \ll p_n \ll n^{-2/3}\) its distribution is asymptotically normal,

 while at \(p_n=cn^{-2/3},\) it is a combination of a normal and a real-valued Tracy-Widom law.
-This threshold is optimal as for \(p_n \gg n^{-2/3}\) the fluctuations are given by the latter:
+This threshold is optimal insomuch as for \(p_n \gg n^{-2/3}\) the fluctuations are given by the latter: